Faculty Scholarship Program

 Internal funding is provided by the Dean to support a scholarly program in either the area of teaching/ learning or scholarly practice.
 Teaching and learning projects should focus on innovations and/or new methods in teaching.
 Projects focusing on scholarly practice should align with VUSN research/scholarship areas such as: acute and chronic illnesses, pregnancy outcomes, mother and infant health, and family health, innovations in practice models for implementation science, palliative care science, innovations in health technologies, cognitive health and dysfunction, and data science.

 Who is eligible?

-Applications are accepted from all non-tenure track VUSN faculty.
+Applications are accepted from all non-tenure track full-time VUSN faculty.
 It is recommended that faculty complete one funded project prior to applying for another.
 All funded faculty must agree to a 12 month commitment to VUSN post project completion.

 What are the expected outcomes?